Node Setup

 Open your config file:

-Scroll or search (ctrl^w) the file and edit the state sync variables shown here:
+) the file and edit the state sync variables shown here to match the trusted height and trusted hash you found above:

 Be sure to replace the trust_height